LoyolaChicagoBooks/introcs-csharp/rst/forexamples.rst

 Each individual row also involves a repeated pattern:
 calculate for the next number.
 We can name the second number c for column.
-The next rvision replaces "print row" by a loop:  a *nested* loop, inside the loop for separate rows::
+The next revision replaces "print row" by a loop:  a *nested* loop, inside the loop for separate rows::

     for (int r = 0; r < 7; r++) {